Macky Sall: First term

+Second term

 In the 2019 Senegalese presidential election Sall won re-election with 58% of the vote.

 In June 2020 Sall said he was self-isolating after he was exposed to someone with COVID-19.
 On 1 November 2020, he formed the fourth Sall government.

 Sall was elected as chairperson of the African Union for the year 2022, with his term beginning on 5 February 2022.

 On 3 June 2022, Sall met with Russian President Vladimir Putin in Sochi, Russia to discuss grain deliveries from Russia and Ukraine to Africa.
-Sall told Putin he should be "aware that our countries, even if they are far from the theatre [of action], are victims of this economic crisis" caused by the war in Ukraine.
+Sall told Putin he should be "aware that our countries, even if they are far from the theatre [of action], are victims of this economic crisis" caused by the Russian invasion of Ukraine.
 Prior to the war, Russia and Ukraine supplied more than 40% of wheat needs in Africa.
 Sall also complained that the side effects of the EU's decision to expel many Russian banks from SWIFT will hurt the ability of African countries to pay for imported food and fertilizers from Russia.

 In 2021, there were protests against Sall after opposition leader Ousmane Sonko was arrested.
 In November 2022, investigative reporter Pape Alé Niang was arrested after reporting on the government investigation into Sonko.

-On Feb 9, 2023 the Head of State, Macky Sall, announced on Thursday his ambition to make Thiès the “city of three stations”, with the prospect of its service by train Regional Express (TER) whose railway line will be extended to link it to Dakar.
+On 9 February 2023, the Sall announced his ambition to make Thiès the "city of three stations", with the prospect of its service by train Regional Express (TER) whose railway line will be extended to link it to Dakar.

+In December 2022, he attended the United States–Africa Leaders Summit 2022 in Washington, D.C. and met with US President Joe Biden.

+In July 2023, he attended the Russia–Africa Summit in Saint Petersburg.